 ROAS is a term referring to ROI from paid digital advertising.
 Return on ad spend measures revenue earned per $1 paid toward digital ads.
 Digital marketers frequently refer to ROAS when whitelisting influencer content on a brand’s behalf.

 The legal phrase “in perpetuity” usually means “indefinitely.”
-In an influencer whitelisting agreement, brands may insist upon “rights to use content in perpetuity,” meaning that they wish to own the rights to some of the influencer’s content even after paid social/influencer campaigns conclude.
+In an influencer whitelisting agreement, brands may insist upon “rights to use content in perpetuity,” meaning that they wish to own the rights to some of the influencer’s content even after the paid social campaign ends.

 Even though the “in perpetuity” phrase is common and generally accepted in influencer content whitelisting agreements, the influencer’s attorney or business manager should ensure as much specificity as possible.
 For example, the influencer may relinquish rights to specific images or posts included within a campaign period.

-Increased whitelisting partnerships lend credibility to this hybrid of influencer and paid ad marketing.
-As key players work out the kinks to this new advertising approach, brands and influencers reap the benefits.
+Increased whitelisting or licensing partnerships lend credibility to this hybrid of influencer and paid ad marketing.
+As key players work out the kinks in this new advertising approach, more and more brands and influencers will feel comfortable trying this technique and reap the benefits.

-An ongoing pain point for digital ads managers is composing compelling content.
-Brands often spend big dollars on messaging, images, videos, etc. that may (or may not) appeal to targeted audiences.
+An ongoing pain point for digital ad managers is composing compelling content.
+Brands often spend big dollars on messaging, images, videos, etc., that may (or may not) appeal to targeted audiences.

 However, influencer content offers enticing engagement metrics for aligned audiences.
-By entering into influencer content whitelisting agreements, brands can lower their overall ad spend while simultaneously increasing paid results.
-Additional whitelisting benefits for brands include (but are not limited to):
+By entering into influencer content whitelisting agreements, brands can lower their overall ad spend and production budget while simultaneously increasing paid results.
+Additional licensing benefits for brands include (but are not limited to):

 To date, most publicized benefits regarding influencer whitelisting appear to give advertisers the advantage.
 However, that assumption is far from accurate.